leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 - Countdown logic and looping in assembly
 - Converting user input (strings) to integers
 - Printing the loop output to the terminal
-- Structuring and managing time with `timespec` in memory
+- Structuring and managing time with timespec in memory

 > Fetch the code [here!](https://github.com/leolwin999/Assembly-Projects/blob/main/Assembly_Files/timer.asm)

 ## Server
 A basic TCP server that listens on a port and handles simple incoming connections.
-Writing a server in assembly is easier than you think!
+Writing a server in assembly is not as hard as you think!
 Skills you'll gain:
 -   Socket creation with `sys_socket`
 -   Binding and listening on a port